-Based on the assessment of the above programs, low income definitions for administrative purposes (such as program eligibility) are generally a percentage increase over the federal poverty guidelines.
+Based on the assessment of the above programs, low income definitions for administrative purposes (i.e., program eligibility, etc.) are generally a percentage increase over the federal poverty guidelines.
 These adjustments appear to reflect both broad national considerations and more regionalized economic situations (higher area cost of living).
 The percentage adjustment to the federal poverty guidelines is generally between 120 percent and 135 percent.